Legal Research in Uzbekistan

 1. Introduction

-Uzbekistan is located in Central Asia and lies between latitudes 37° and 46° N, and longitudes 56° and 74° E. The ancient Great Silk Road routes that linked Europe and Asia from the 2nd century BC to the end of the 14th century AD went through the region which is now roughly corresponds to the territory of Uzbekistan.
-It is the most populous country of Central Asia, home to 33,254,100 people.[1]
-The total territory of the country is 448,978 sq. km[2] (173,351.375 sq. miles).
-It borders Kyrgyzstan in the east, Kazakhstan in the north, Tajikistan in the southeast, Afghanistan in the south and Turkmenistan in the west.
+The ancient Great Silk Road routes that linked Europe and Asia from the 2nd century BC to the end of the 14th century AD went through the region, which now roughly corresponds with the territory of Uzbekistan.
+It is the most populous country in Central Asia, home to 33,254,100 people.[1]
+The total territory of the country is 448,978 sq. km (173,351.375 sq. miles).[2]
+It borders Kyrgyzstan in the east, Kazakhstan in the north, Tajikistan in the southeast, Afghanistan in the south, and Turkmenistan in the west.
 The capital of Uzbekistan is the city of Tashkent.
-Samarkand, Bukhara, and Khiva and other cities of Uzbekistan are popular tourist destinations with a vast abundance of historic sites and places.
+Samarkand, Bukhara, Khiva, and other cities of Uzbekistan are popular tourist destinations with a vast abundance of historic sites and places.

-In the post-independence period, Uzbekistan retained its secular character and employed what the then-government called ”the phased approach” to reforming legislation to adapt to international standards.
+In the post-independence period, Uzbekistan retained its secular character and employed what the then-government called “the phased approach” to reform legislation to adapt to international standards.
 Meanwhile, the incumbent government called on the bureaucrats to move from the rhetoric to tackling challenges in practice.

 The hierarchy of the Uzbekistan’s laws is as follows, subject to the provisions of Art.
 14, Law on Regulatory Legal Acts:

 The Constitution and the law on regulatory legal acts provide for supremacy of the Constitution and laws of Uzbekistan in its territory.
 Though many laws provide that in case of conflict between the national legislation and an international treaty, the latter is to be applied, there is no mechanism made available to directly apply them.
-International law and treaties do not have direct effect and have to be properly incorporated and implemented in order to be enforced.
+International law and treaties do not have a direct effect and have to be properly incorporated and implemented to be enforced.

 2.1.
 The Constitution of the Republic of Uzbekistan

 2.2.
-Constitutional Laws of the Republic Uzbekistan
+Constitutional Laws of the Republic of Uzbekistan

 2.3.
 Codes of the Republic of Uzbekistan